mostafaznv/larupload/README.md

 - Validates the input files by file format and file type
 - Ability to set the configuration publicly or privately for each model
 - Has 2 modes for storage: *heavy* mode and *light* mode
+- Queue FFMpeg processes and finish them in background.

 ## Requirements:
 - Laravel 5.5 or higher